 Dragons and more dragons, a pristine planet with surprising links to our own, plenty of lore and legends, and a sweeping epic fantasy quest.
-Perfect for those who have finished the Wings of Fire books and are ready to move on to a book for teen readers.
-Or for people who loved Richard Adams’ all-rabbit book Watership Down.
+Perfect for those who have finished the Wings of Fire books and are ready to move on to a book for slightly older readers.
+Or for people who loved Richard Adams’ all-rabbit book Watership Down, or Kenneth Oppel’s Silverwing bat books.
 Or anyone of any age who wants more dragons.

 The Eye shall be Blood, the sun shall be Bone, and dragons shall pass from the world.
 For it comes, it comes, the kraamlok comes…